Snakybo/Clicked/README.md

 ## Features

-* **Create keyboard and mouse button bindings for spells, items, and custom macros**
+* **Create keyboard and mouse button bindings for spells, items, cancelauras, and custom macros**
 * **Cast spells without action bars**
 * **Cast spells by clicking on unit frames**
 * **Easily select spells from the spellbook**